Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/ringslice.md

 ![Screenshot](../images/ringslice-intro.png)

-*Several RingSlice controls combined to create an appealing radial graph.*
+*Several RingSlice controls combined to create an appealing radial graph*

 Ring slice controls can be combined in many interesting ways within UI, including being used to represent the 'track' or value of a [RadialSlider](xref:@ActiproUIRoot.Controls.RadialSlider), used to create segmented progress indicators, etc.